 Doo 1 Thing

-Take pen to paper and start by listing what’s important you to you.
-This will help when we come to write (or create) your vision in full, items on this list could include:
+Take pen to paper and start by listing areas of your business you want to improve as part of your vision.
+This will help when we come to write (or create) your vision in full, items on this list should include:

-Add as many things as you can that are part of your life now and things you would like to improve on.
+Add as many things as you can that are part of your business now and things you would like to improve on.

 To learn how to create your vision and manage the steps towards your end goal, why not sign up to our Doo 1 thing here.